Polytech-Sorbonne/EI-SE4_2020-2021_OpenRuche_G5/README.md

 ## PCB Making
-_The Kicad project file with all sources are available to download in the Schematics tab._
+_The Kicad project file with all sources are available to download._

 The first step of PCB making is to do an electrical schematic with every component.